Different Types of Stone Finishes & Their Maintenance?

 A tumbled finish is obtained by tumbling stones in a solution of mild acids, small pebbles, sand, and water to wear and soften them.
 This process gives their surfaces a scuffed and weathered look.

-A tumbled finish is renowned for its decorative purposes and that it does not require any maintenance.
+A tumbled finish is renowned for its decorative purposes and the fact that it does not require significant maintenance.

 Flamed Stone Finish

-A flamed finish results from heating stone intensely followed by cooling it rapidly.
-Flaming burns most of the stone's carbon content, giving it a gentle rustic coloration.
+A flamed finish is achieved by heating the stone intensely and then cooling it rapidly.
+This process burns most of the stone's carbon content, giving it a gentle rustic coloration.

-Apart from regular cleaning, a flamed finish does not need any maintenance.
-Its toughness makes it a perfect choice for outdoor projects like hallways and entrances.
+Apart from regular cleaning, a flamed finish does not need significant maintenance.
+Its toughness makes it an excellent choice for outdoor projects like hallways and entrances.

-Stone is a great affordable choice for wall, floor, and countertop finishes.
-As a reliable stone surface importer and supplier, Francini Inc. offers wide-ranging stone finish choices.
+Stone is an affordable and versatile choice for wall, floor, and countertop finishes.
+As a reliable stone surface importer and supplier, Francini Inc. offers a wide range of stone finish options.

 Contact an Expert Stone Importer

-Whether you want Limestone, Soapstone, or Granite, we are your go-to supplier.
+Whether you need Limestone, Soapstone, or Granite, we are your go-to supplier.

-Contact us today to help you choose the stone finish that accentuates your home's look and matches your personality.
-Better still, you might find our slab galleries helpful.
+Contact us today to help you choose the stone finish that best accentuates your home’s look and matches your personality.
+You might also find our slab galleries helpful.

 Polishing Methods For Stone Floors